Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and

 Apples are my favorite fruit, and I eat at least one or two every day—but I buy mine at the supermarket.
 I used to have an apple tree in my backyard when I lived in Arkansas, but the apples were never fit to eat.
 I didn't know at that time that I needed two different apple trees for pollination.
 Apple trees need another tree nearby for pollination, and it can't be one of the same variety.
 You need to have a different variety of the same fruit!
 Who knew?
 Not me, unfortunately.

 Since that time, I studied apples and researched every potential problem I could come up with.
-Hopefully, some of the things I have learned will come in handy for you if you want to raise your own apples in your own backyard.
+Hopefully, some of the things I have learned will come in handy for you if you want to raise your own apples.

 The following are some of the problems you might have, as well as solutions to those problems.

-If your apples have brown, indented spots (called dimpling) on them and/or narrow brown tunnels (called tunneling), you probably have some apple maggots that have taken up residence in your fruit.
+If your apples have brown, indented spots (called dimpling) on them and/or narrow brown tunnels (called tunneling), apple maggots have probably taken up residence in your fruit.
 Apple maggots are also known as railroad worms and they are the larvae of a small fly.
 In the winter, they mature in the soil, emerging in the early summer months all the way through fall.
 The females will lay single eggs under the skin of the fruit.
 Once they get in the apples, they are immune to pesticides.

 The apple maggot fly has a black abdomen and is only about a quarter of an inch long.
 The females have four white bands on the abdomen, while the males are smaller with only three bands.
 The wings of the fly are clear but marked with black bands.